Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Setup

 \section{Experiment Setup}

-\paragraph{Tasks.} We consider complex natural language reasoning tasks, motivated by two specific needs.
+We consider complex natural language reasoning tasks, motivated by two specific needs.
 First, the task should be hard enough for current LLMs that explanations can provide useful knowledge to the models.
 Second, it allows us to study free-text rationales, which are more flexible than input attribution methods \citep{ribeiro2016should, sundararajan2017axiomatic, shrikumar2017learning} and benefit many reasoning tasks~\citep{weichain, chowdhery2022palm}.
 We experiment with three reasoning tasks: (1) StrategyQA \citep{geva2021did}, (2) GSM8k \citep{cobbe2021training}, and (3) CommonsenseQA \citep{talmor2019commonsenseqa} (details in Appendix \ref{appendix:datasets}).
 Both StrategyQA and CommonsenseQA contain explanations in the form of relevant facts, thus requiring the student to reason over them to produce an answer.
+We also manually verify (up to 100 samples) that the explanations do not explicitly leak the answer.
 For GSM8k, since the reasoning steps explicitly derive the answer, providing the entire explanation during intervention will lead to answer leakage \cite{hase2020leakage}.
 Hence, the teacher communicates a partial explanation (specifically, only the first step of the rationale), allowing the student to leverage it as a hint to derive the final answer.

-\textbf{Student and Teacher Models.} We experiment with two state-of-the-art open-source LLMs of varying sizes, ranging from 780M to 65B parameters.
-Specifically, we use two encoder-decoder and decoder-only models: (1) Flan-T5, including Flan-T5-Large and Flan-T5-XL \citep{chung2022scaling}, and (2) LLaMA, including LLaMA-7B, LLaMA-13B, and LLaMA-65B \citep{touvron2023llama}.
-Typically, the student model is assumed to be smaller than the teacher model.
-But some experiments will also involve smaller teachers and larger students.
-All models generate text using greedy decoding, prompted with either 4-8 demonstrations.
-Unless otherwise stated, the demonstrations are randomly chosen from the training samples.
-For StrategyQA, we report results on the validation split, while for CommonsenseQA and GSM8k, our experiments are on the test split.
-To account for variance, we conduct experiments with at least three different seeds.
-We report accuracy for all tasks, and error bars in plots and tables represent the standard deviation across seeds.
+We experiment with two state-of-the-art open-source LLMs of varying sizes, ranging from 780M to 65B parameters.
+Specifically, we use two encoder-decoder and decoder-only models as student and teacher: (1) Flan-T5-Large and Flan-T5-XL \citep{chung2022scaling}, and (2) LLaMA-7B, LLaMA-13B, and LLaMA-65B \citep{touvron2023llama}.
+Refer to Appendix \ref{appendix:setup} for more details of student and teacher models.